MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 {{< rawhtml >}}
 Second, it can be understood as converting the notation from camera-referenced rotations into world-referenced rotations:
-E.g., et's take the perspective of the camera:
+E.g., let's take the perspective of the camera:
 $(1, 0, 0)_{\text{cam}}$ is the x-axis of the camera.
 When pre-multiplying this constructed cam-to-world rotation matrix, $(1, 0, 0)_{\text{cam}}$ selects the first column of the rotation matrix and obtains the direction in world coordinate systems.
-So, put different, the camera rotation is converted to the world coordinate system.
+So, put differently, the camera rotation is converted to the world coordinate system.
 The first, second, and third column describes how the tip of the first, second and third camera unit axis is called in the world coordinate system.
 {{< /rawhtml >}}